apache/hudi/rfc/rfc-51/rfc-51.md

 ```
 select * from test where msg like 'Buying%' and sender = 'UserA'
 ```
-When querying ``test`` table with predicates ``msg like 'Buying%' and sender = 'UserA'``, we can quickly get matched rows ``2,3 & 1,2 => 2``, then read details with rowId = 2.
+When querying ``test`` table with predicates ``msg like 'Buying%' and sender = 'UserA'``, we can quickly get matched rows ``2,3 & 1,2 => 2``, and then read details with rowId = 2.

 ### <a id='lucene-index-generation'>Index Generation</a>
-In hoodie table, secondary index based on lucene is based on base files, which means every base file has it's own index file independently.
-In our initial implementation, we will adopt clustering to build index for files, this process is completed as each record is written to a new base file, and the whole process is transparent to the user.
+In hoodie table, secondary index based on lucene works at file group level, which means every base file has it's own index file independently.
+In our initial implementation, we will adopt clustering to build index for files.
+~~This process is completed as each record is written to a new base file, and the whole process is transparent to the user.~~

 ### <a id='query-by-lucene-index'>Query by Lucene Index</a>
 Lucene index can be used in ``tagLocation``, existential judgment and normal queries.
-When using lucene index to query data, candidate files should be found out as what they do now firstly, then index files are loaded to lookup hit rows according to the base file names.
+When using lucene index to query data, candidate files should be found out as what they do now firstly, then correspoding index files are loaded to lookup hit rows.

 Reading process of detailed data includes:
 1. Using pushed down predicates to query lucene secondary index to get row id set;